muhdaldiansyah/reality-knowledge-framework/part-1-foundations/chapter-01-basic-thinking/001-standards-of-truth.md

 ## The Long Game: Cultural Change

-### From Information Consumers to Evidence Evaluators
+### From Information Consumers to Bukti Evaluators

 **Current paradigm**: Passive consumption of pre-digested information **Target paradigm**: Active evaluation of evidence quality